feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_LUT/README.md

 ## USR Jump Address & Parameter Access

-For the RC2014 with 32k Nascom Basic the `USR(x)` loaded user program address is located at `0x8204`.
+For the RC2014 with 32k Nascom Basic the `USRLOC` loaded user program address is located at `0x8204`.

 Your assembly program can receive a 16 bit parameter passed in from the function by calling `DEINT` at `0x0AE5`.
 The parameter is stored in register pair `DE`.